Viewing and interpreting reports

 My Numeracy Project tests do not appear in the "View Reports" list.
 How can I access my Numeracy Project information?

-To view and report on existing Numeracy tests, you will need to click on the "Create New Test" button on the left-hand menu, and then select "Numeracy Project".
-If you select your Numeracy test, you will then be able to click on either "Tabular Report" or "Skyline Report".
+To view and report on existing Numeracy tests, you will need to select the "Create New Test" button on the left-hand menu, and then select "Numeracy Project".
+If you select your Numeracy test, you will then be able to select either "Tabular Report" or "Skyline Report".

 How does the Learning Pathways report work for writing?